The Georgia Promise Scholarship (SB 233): Questions and Answers

 Key Points

 Across the country and in Georgia, parents have been calling for more choice and flexibility in K-12 education.
-Several states have responded to parents’ needs by adopting education savings account (ESA) programs, but Georgia has been slow to catch up

 In 2024, Georgia took a major step forward by passing the state’s first-ever education savings account program, the Georgia Promise Scholarship.

-Starting in the 2025 school year, this program will give eligible families $6,500 state-funded scholarships that they can use to afford the education option best suited to their child’s needs.
+Starting in the 2025-2026 school year, this program will give eligible families up to $6,500 per year to access the education opportunity best suited to their child’s needs.

-What is the Georgia Promise Scholarship Act (SB 233)?
+What is the Georgia Promise Scholarship?

 How will the Georgia Promise Scholarship work?